ConservationMetrics/gc-scripts-hub/README.md

 #### Language and Dependencies
 * While Windmill supports multiple languages (Python, TypeScript, Go, etc.), for ETL-related workflows, use Python to maintain consistency across the repository.
-* Use Python 3.11 when setting dependencies in `script.lock` and `requirements-test.txt` files, as it is the latest stable version we use for our Windmill instances and in CircleCI.
+* Use Python 3.11 when setting dependencies in `«name».script.lock` and `requirements-test.txt` files, as it is the latest stable version we use for our Windmill instances and in CircleCI.

 #### Script Metadata
-* Add a clear summary for each script in the `.script.yaml` file.
+* Add a clear summary for each script in the `«name».script.yaml` file.
-* Add descriptions for all parameters in the `.script.yaml` file.
+* Add descriptions for all parameters in the `«name».script.yaml` file.
 These descriptions surface in the Windmill UI and help users understand how to configure scripts.

 #### Testing Requirements
 * Always include end-to-end tests that call the script's `main` function.